Five9 (NASDAQ:FIVN) Price Target Raised to $215.00

-Five9 (NASDAQ:FIVN) had its target price boosted by stock analysts at Rosenblatt Securities from $205.00 to $215.00 in a research report issued to clients and investors on Tuesday, Stock Target Advisor reports.
-The brokerage currently has a “buy” rating on the software maker’s stock.
-Rosenblatt Securities’ target price indicates a potential upside of 34.22% from the stock’s current price.
+Five9 (NASDAQ:FIVN) had its price target hoisted by Truist from $165.00 to $215.00 in a research report released on Tuesday, The Fly reports.

-A number of other analysts have also commented on the stock.
-Morgan Stanley reiterated an “overweight” rating and issued a $200.00 price target (up from $190.00) on shares of Five9 in a research note on Tuesday.
-Northland Securities boosted their target price on shares of Five9 from $163.00 to $200.00 and gave the stock an “outperform” rating in a report on Tuesday.
-Craig Hallum boosted their price objective on shares of Five9 from $163.00 to $215.00 and gave the company a “buy” rating in a research report on Tuesday.
-BTIG Research increased their target price on shares of Five9 from $175.00 to $200.00 and gave the stock a “buy” rating in a report on Tuesday, January 19th.
-Finally, Wells Fargo & Company increased their price target on shares of Five9 from $200.00 to $210.00 and gave the company an “overweight” rating in a research report on Tuesday.
-Four equities research analysts have rated the stock with a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $186.63.
+A number of other equities analysts also recently weighed in on FIVN.
+Zacks Investment Research upgraded shares of Five9 from a hold rating to a strong-buy rating and set a $200.00 target price on the stock in a report on Thursday, January 14th.
+Piper Sandler boosted their target price on shares of Five9 from $206.00 to $212.00 and gave the stock an overweight rating in a report on Tuesday.
+Canaccord Genuity boosted their target price on shares of Five9 from $200.00 to $205.00 and gave the stock a buy rating in a report on Tuesday.
+BTIG Research boosted their target price on shares of Five9 from $175.00 to $200.00 and gave the stock a buy rating in a report on Tuesday, January 19th.
+Finally, Craig Hallum lifted their price objective on shares of Five9 from $163.00 to $215.00 and gave the stock a buy rating in a research report on Tuesday.
+Five analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+Five9 presently has an average rating of Buy and a consensus target price of $188.29.

-In related news, CEO Rowan M. Trollope sold 23,221 shares of the business’s stock in a transaction dated Friday, December 4th.
-The stock was sold at an average price of $151.58, for a total transaction of $3,519,839.18.
-Following the completion of the transaction, the chief executive officer now owns 252,017 shares of the company’s stock, valued at approximately $38,200,736.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Scott Welch sold 14,572 shares of the business’s stock in a transaction dated Friday, December 4th.
-The shares were sold at an average price of $151.75, for a total value of $2,211,301.00.
-Following the transaction, the executive vice president now owns 45,734 shares in the company, valued at $6,940,134.50.
+In related news, EVP Scott Welch sold 14,572 shares of the business’s stock in a transaction dated Friday, December 4th.
+The stock was sold at an average price of $151.75, for a total value of $2,211,301.00.
+Following the completion of the transaction, the executive vice president now owns 45,734 shares of the company’s stock, valued at $6,940,134.50.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, President Daniel P. Burkland sold 1,149 shares of the business’s stock in a transaction dated Thursday, December 3rd.
+The shares were sold at an average price of $156.81, for a total value of $180,174.69.
 The disclosure for this sale can be found here.
-Insiders sold a total of 86,208 shares of company stock worth $13,999,208 over the last 90 days.
-Insiders own 3.00% of the company’s stock.
+In the last three months, insiders sold 86,208 shares of company stock valued at $13,999,208.
+3.00% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in FIVN.
-Wetherby Asset Management Inc. increased its position in shares of Five9 by 1.5% in the fourth quarter.
-Wetherby Asset Management Inc. now owns 4,483 shares of the software maker’s stock valued at $782,000 after acquiring an additional 68 shares during the last quarter.
-Altshuler Shaham Ltd boosted its holdings in shares of Five9 by 24.0% during the third quarter.
-Altshuler Shaham Ltd now owns 393 shares of the software maker’s stock worth $51,000 after acquiring an additional 76 shares during the period.
-OneAscent Financial Services LLC boosted its holdings in shares of Five9 by 2.7% during the third quarter.
-OneAscent Financial Services LLC now owns 3,021 shares of the software maker’s stock worth $392,000 after acquiring an additional 78 shares during the period.
-Valeo Financial Advisors LLC boosted its stake in shares of Five9 by 23.5% in the third quarter.
-Valeo Financial Advisors LLC now owns 473 shares of the software maker’s stock valued at $61,000 after buying an additional 90 shares during the period.
-Finally, Treasurer of the State of North Carolina boosted its stake in shares of Five9 by 0.4% in the fourth quarter.
-Treasurer of the State of North Carolina now owns 23,710 shares of the software maker’s stock valued at $4,135,000 after buying an additional 90 shares during the period.
-Institutional investors and hedge funds own 97.93% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of FIVN.
+First Trust Advisors LP raised its stake in Five9 by 33.4% in the third quarter.
+First Trust Advisors LP now owns 1,208,542 shares of the software maker’s stock valued at $156,724,000 after purchasing an additional 302,664 shares in the last quarter.
+Lord Abbett & CO.
+LLC raised its stake in Five9 by 22.7% in the third quarter.
+Lord Abbett & CO.
+LLC now owns 1,554,139 shares of the software maker’s stock valued at $201,541,000 after purchasing an additional 287,238 shares in the last quarter.
+FIL Ltd raised its stake in Five9 by 19,083.1% in the fourth quarter.
+FIL Ltd now owns 272,017 shares of the software maker’s stock valued at $47,440,000 after purchasing an additional 270,599 shares in the last quarter.
+Point72 Asset Management L.P. acquired a new position in Five9 in the third quarter valued at about $33,081,000.
+Finally, Assenagon Asset Management S.A. acquired a new position in Five9 in the fourth quarter valued at about $40,108,000.
+97.93% of the stock is owned by institutional investors and hedge funds.

 Five9, Inc, together with its subsidiaries, provides cloud software for contact centers in the United States and internationally.
 The company offers virtual contact center cloud platform that delivers a suite of applications, which enables the breadth of contact center-related customer service, sales, and marketing functions; and acts as a hub for digital engagement channels between the clients and their customers, which enables them to manage the end-to-end customer experience in a single unified architecture.